PromyLOPh/pandora-apidoc/json/stations.rst

         "syncTime": 1335869287
     }

-Matching songs and artists are returned in two separate list.
+Matching songs, artists, and genre stations are returned in three separate lists.

 .. csv-table::
     :header: Name ,Type ,Description

-    songs.musicToken ,string , Starts with 'S' followed by one or more digits (e.g. 'S1234567') artists.musicToken ,string , Results can be either for artists (starts with 'R') or composers (starts with 'C').
+    songs.musicToken ,string , Token starts with 'S' followed by one or more digits (e.g. 'S1234567'). artists.musicToken ,string , Results can be either for artists (token starts with 'R') or composers (token starts with 'C'). genreStations.musicToken, string, Token starts with 'G' followed by one or more digits (e.g. 'G123').

 .. code:: json